The best veteran charities to donate to

 But what about the smaller charities?
 The ones that are doing excellent work but don’t have the marketing budgets to get banners and collection tins on every street corner?
 Fact is, these smaller volunteer-run operations are probably the veterans’ charities that most need your support.

-Veterans Raffle already supports ten charities that are in need of your donations, here’s some of the criteria we use to identify the veterans’ charities that most need a helping hand:
+Veterans Raffle already supports ten charities that need your donations, here’s some of the criteria we use to identify the veterans’ charities that most need a helping hand:

 - Location – They say charity begins at home and, to a certain extent, that’s true.
 The Founder of Veterans Raffle was inspired by his own experiences and some of the charities that Veterans Raffle support operate in his home county of Sussex.
 However, as Veterans Raffle has grown so has the reach of our support, to a national level.